 In 2014, Bloomberg Philanthropies and America Achieves launched CollegePoint, a coalition of nonprofit organizations and philanthropic institutions with the goal of increasing the number of high-achieving, low- and moderate-income students enrolling in top-performing colleges from 1/3 of 75,000 students each year to more than 1/2 by 2020.

-CollegePoint has served over 30,000 students to date.
+CollegePoint has counseled over 70,000 students to date.
 We partner with respected national organizations, including ACT, College Advising Corps, College Board, College Possible, the Jack Kent Cooke Foundation, Matriculate, ScholarMatch, and uAspire to give students personalized information on their college options and the associated costs, and, ultimately, to support them to apply to and enroll in top-performing colleges when they would not otherwise.

 Identify eligible students